 Crypto Hardware Attacks - HSMs and Smartcards

 There were two private-key extraction vulnerabilities on commercial CC and FIPS 140 certified HSMs revealed last year.
-At Cryptosense, we collaborated on a study of low-level smartcard protocol vulnerabilities – though you’ll have to wait until the responsable disclosure process closes to get the full details of the affected manufacturers.
+At Cryptosense, we collaborated on a study of low-level smartcard protocol vulnerabilities - though you'll have to wait until the responsible disclosure process closes to get the full details of the affected manufacturers.

 What to Do in 2016